 Coding for defect detection in glass fibre production

-In glass fibre manufacturing, even small defects like fibre breaks can cause delays, waste and higher costs.
+Fibre breaks may seem to be small defects, but in glass fibre manufacturing, they cause delays, waste and higher costs.
 The team focused on developing an AI system to detect defects early, reducing the risk of production interruptions.
-The challenge was to create an accurate detection system that minimises false alarms, which can lead to unnecessary disruptions.
+The challenge is to create an accurate detection system that minimises false alarms, which can lead to unnecessary disruptions.

 The team used data provided by 3B-Fibreglass to train AI algorithms to identify defects with high precision.
-This work involved improving the system to handle variability in production conditions, such as temperature changes and fibre thickness, which can affect defect formation.
+Through this, the system becomes better at handling variability in production conditions, such as temperature changes and fibre thickness.
+These variations can significantly affect defect formation.

 By refining the algorithms, the team aims to reduce waste and improve the quality of glass fibre products.
 Early detection ensures that defects don’t disrupt the production line or compromise product standards.